leanprover/lean4/doc/make/wsl.md

 Type `Ctrl+Shift+P` and select `Remote-WSL: Open Folder in WSL...` to open a folder containing your hello world lean package.

-When everything is working you should see this:
+When everything is working you should see something like this with a functioning infoview, syntax coloring and tooltips:

 ![screenshot](../images/code-wsl.png)

-with a functioning infoview, syntax coloring and tooltips.

 ## Troubleshooting

-**Connection to server is erroring.
-Shutting down server.**

-If your `leanpkg` has a `build` folder try deleting it.
-Lean .olean binaries are not cross platform so if the binaries were copied from a different platform they need to be deleted so that the new build is created for your platform.
+**lean4: Could not find Lean version by running 'lean --version'.**

+Check that the `lean` program is available in your PATH in your WSL environment.

 **Logs are showing up with a windows file path**